A few finite and infinite identities involving Pochhammer and $q$- Pochhammer symbols obtained via analytical methods: Polynomial identities

 As remarked in, say \cite{Szab-bAW},\cite{Szab22}, the considered families of polynomials are orthogonal with respect to measures supported either on $ [-1,1]$ or on $S(q)\allowbreak =\allowbreak \lbrack -\frac{2}{\sqrt{1-q}}, \frac{2}{\sqrt{1-q}})$, (if the parameter $q$ is fixed).
 In this paper we will consider only the first case i.e. all measures that makes our polynomials orthogonal will be supported on $[-1,1]$.

-As mentioned in the Introduction, there are at most $7$ families of orthogonal polynomials that can be considered as belonging directly to AW scheme and having absolutely continuous measure which make them orthogonal.
-Thus, theoretically we have $21\allowbreak =\allowbreak \binom{7}{2}$ pairs and consequently $21$ possible identities.
+As mentioned in the Introduction, there are at least $7$ families of orthogonal polynomials (Chebyshev, $q-$Hermite, big $q-$Hermite, Rogers, Al-Salam--Chihara, continuous dual $q-$Hahn., Askey--Wilson using terminology of \cite{KLS}), that can be considered as belonging directly to AW scheme and having absolutely continuous measure which make them orthogonal.
+Thus, theoretically we have $21\allowbreak =\allowbreak \binom{7 }{2}$ pairs and consequently $21$ and possible identities.
 However, not all of them are new and interesting.
-For example, a pair $q-$Hermite and big $q-$Hermite polynomials produce trivial identities that can be derived directly from the binomial theorem (\ref{obinT}) with $t\allowbreak =\allowbreak 1.$ Moreover, pairs of Askey-Wilson and $q-$Hahn or Askey-Wilson and Al-Salam-Chihara polynomials produce very identities with many parameters (organized in the form of polynomials) that are quite complicated and thus rather illegible and opaque.
+For example, the pair of $q-$Hermite and big $q-$Hermite polynomials, the pair of big $q-$Hermite and Al-Salam--Chihara polynomials or the pair of $q-$Hahn and Al-Salam--Chihara polynomials produce trivial identities that can be derived directly from the binomial theorem (\ref{obinT}) with $t\allowbreak =\allowbreak 1$.
+As the result, we will analyze $8$ pairs of polynomials from AW scheme.

-Hence, we will sort out those pairs which lead to relatively simple and clear identities.
 One has to observe that in some cases we obtain the well known identities after applying some relatively simple simplifications.
 This shows that our idea of seeking useful identities in an organized way is just.

 This section will be divided on subsections named after the names of the polynomials forming a chosen pair $\left\{ \alpha _{n},\beta _{n}\right\} $ of families of polynomials.
 We will start each subsection by the reference to the literature where the given pair of polynomials is present, then we will present the mutual expansions of each member of a pair with respect to the other thus providing the two sets of connection coefficients.
 Then we give sequences of numbers $\left\{ \hat{\alpha}_{n},\hat{\beta}_{n}\right\} $ .